MitakaMakers/TestSequencer/README.md

 # about Excel Command
 Excel Command is an open source software for easy control of measurment instruments.
 Communication commands can be written in an Excel file and sent and received by various communication interfaces.
-Our goal is to create a calibration automation software like Fluke's MET/CAL in the future.
+It is intended to be used as a jig program to check the communication with the measuring instrument.
+The goal is for the software to be able to quickly generate calibration certificates.

 # Features
 - Works with Excel VBA (spreadsheet macro language) and TMCTL.DLL.
 Any installation work is not required.